yelper/alpertopia/_recipes/cashew-chicken.md

 - slug: salt and pepper
   amount:
   notes: to taste
+- slug: cashews
+  notes: for serving
+- slug: sriracha
+  notes: for serving

 ---

 1. Lightly toast the nuts in a dry skillet over medium heat 1 minute, stirring, then set aside.
 Put the egg into a large bowl, add the cornstarch and a pinch of salt and whisk to combine.
 Add the chicken and coat with the egg mixture.

-2. .Heat a skillet or wok with olive oil over medium heat.
+2. Heat a skillet or wok with olive oil over medium heat.
 Stir-fry the chicken 4-5 minutes until lightly colored, then remove with a slotted spoon.

 3. Add the green onions and stir-fry for a few seconds.
 Add the snow peas, bok choy, and peppers and stir fry for 1 minute longer, or until just soft.
 Add the chicken, mushrooms, stock, lime juice and soy sauce to taste.
 Simmer 1 minute longer, or until the mushrooms are soft.
-Stir in the nuts and cilantro, then season with salt and pepper.
+Stir in the nuts and cilantro, then season with salt and pepper and sriracha.
 Serve.